danf425/patterns_webinar_material/README.md

 - 2 recipes and 1 auditd.conf file needed within the remediation.
 - Berksfile is added
 - Dependency is input within metadata.rb
+- RunList has to be specified in kitchen.yml (Much how this would be attached to a role)
 ```

 ### 3_policyfiles: